jittya/KMMT/README.md

 }
 ```
 #### 8. Observe with DBHelper ( Local Database : SQLite - [SQLDelight] )
-Use DBHelper class to observe a select query data
+Use 'asFlow()' extension from DBHelper class to observe a query data
 ```kotlin
 class BreedTableHelper : DBHelper() {